George Wilson McPhail

-Reverend George Wilson McPhail D.D.
-(December 26, 1815 – June 28, 1871) was a Presbyterian minister, and educator who served as the sixth president of Lafayette College, a director at Princeton Theological Seminary, and as the fifth president of Davidson College.
+George Wilson McPhail (December 26, 1815 – June 28, 1871) was an American Presbyterian minister and educator who served as the sixth president of Lafayette College, a director at Princeton Theological Seminary, and the fifth president of Davidson College.

-Biography
+Early life and education

-McPhail was born in Norfolk, Virginia in 1815 and attended Hampden–Sydney College for a period of two years before entering Yale University where he graduated in 1835.
-After college, McPhail returned to Virginia where he attended Union Presbyterian Seminary, studying theology.
+McPhail was born in Norfolk, Virginia on December 26, 1815.
+He attended Hampden–Sydney College for a period of two years prior to entering Yale University, where he graduated in 1835.
+After college, McPhail returned to Virginia, where he studied theology at Union Presbyterian Seminary in Richmond, Virginia.

+Career

+Preacher

-After his ordainment, McPhail was called upon to preach at a number of churches, leaving at various times due to health problems.
-He started in Prince George County, Virginia before moving to Buckingham, Virginia, Fredericksburg, Virginia, and finally the Brainard church in Easton, Pennsylvania.
-While at the Brainard church, in 1857, he was elected as president of nearby Lafayette College where he served until 1863.
+After his ordainment, McPhail was called upon to preach at a number of Episcopalian churches, leaving at various times due to health problems.
+He started in Prince George County, Virginia before moving to Buckingham, Virginia, Fredericksburg, Virginia, and finally the Brainard Church in Easton, Pennsylvania.

+Lafayette College

+In 1857, while preaching Brainard Church, he was elected president of nearby Lafayette College, where he served until 1863.
 While at Lafayette, McPhail worked with Francis March, who was previously appointed as an instructor to the school under the tutelage of former president Daniel V. McLean, on recommendation from McPhail.
 March, a revolutionary academic, was the first individual to teach English in a college setting, and McPhail was instrumental in creating courses specific to the philological study of the English language - something every other American college afterwards began to do.